 I strongly recommend that you leave Canada—I will attempt to do the same.
 I really don’t want my (future) children to be fed to prostitution or rape (article 1, article 2).
 I have learned over time that chances of escaping rape is actually low in Canada!
 Jimmy Hanks discusses several other problems that are offered by Canada in his article “Is it a good idea to immigrate to Canada?”
 Don’t sit there and listen to success stories, which are actually rare.
 Canadians live in denial and a lot of them are mentally ill.
-Its strongly possible that you are listening to a lie when you are listening to a success story.
+It is also strongly possible that you are listening to a lie when you are listening to a success story.
 I once came across a Canadian man who had gotten filthy rich by working in Canada but who was so harshly abused by his employers that he later became mentally ill.
 Seriously!
 Some success stories are like that.
 So get out before its too late!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.